vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 expected load, sometimes problems can occur.
 Maybe an application starts generating more logs than normal, or the downstream service where you're sending data starts to respond slower than normal.

-Part of Vector's design is to propagate _backpressure_, where when a component is processing slowly, the components that come before are notified of this slowdown and can potentially reduce their rate of consumption, or temporarily turn away requests, in order to alleviate pressure on the component (which may be isolated to Vector, or a downstream service) and hopefully allow processing to return to normal.
+Part of Vector's topology design involves propagating _backpressure_, which is a signal that events cannot be processed as quickly as they are being received.
+When one component tries to send more events to a component than that component can currently handle, the sending component is informed of this indirectly.
+Backpressure can travel all the way from a sink, up through transforms, back to a source, and ultimately, even to clients such as applications sending logs over HTTP.

+Backpressure is a means of allowing a system to expose whether or not it can handle more work or if it is too busy to do so.
+We rely on backpressure to be able to slow down the consumption or acceptance of events, such as when pulling them from a source like Kafka, or accepting them over a socket like HTTP.

-In these cases, though, we don't always want to immediately propagate backpressure, as this could lead to constantly slowing down upstream components and callers, potentially causing issues outside of Vector.
-Vector is intended to be stable and resilient to temporary overload or outages, and this is where buffering comes in.
+In some cases, though, we don't always want to immediately propagate backpressure, as this could lead to constantly slowing down upstream components and callers, potentially causing issues outside of Vector.
+We want to avoid entirely slowing things down when a component just crosses over the threshold of being fully saturated, as well being able to handle temporary slowdowns and outages in external services that sinks send data to.

+Buffering is the approach that Vector takes to solve these problems.

 ## Buffering between components